THE FREE LANCE

 "First time was with my father, now gone," she wrote.
 "I know Dad is smiling to see his two granddaughters on the trail."

-After visiting the Ouluska lean-to in 1983, Longwell returned Sept.
-28, 2005.
-By then, the traces of fence and outbuildings he'd last seen in 1983 vanished.
+When Longwell returned to visit Rondeau’s old camp again in 2005, the traces of fence and outbuildings he'd seen when he visited in 1983 had vanished.

-"Time has swallowed up all the remnants of Rondeau's spread," Glenn observed.
+"Time has swallowed up all the remnants of Rondeau's spread," he observed.

 Not so Rondeau’s spirit.